90sidortAP/pmdb_cypress_e2e/README.md

 Feature: Templates pagination

    As a user I want to be able to navigate through template pages
+    @templatesPage
    Scenario: Should be able to change pages
     Given Templates site is opened
     When User selects page 2
-    Then Templates from page 2 are shown
+    Then Records from page 2 are shown
     When User selects page 4
+    Then Records from page 4 are shown

+Feature: Projects pagination

+   As a user I want to be able to navigate through project pages
+    @projectsPage
+   Scenario: Should be able to change pages
+    Given Projects site is opened
+    When User selects page 2
+    Then Records from page 2 are shown
+    When User selects page 4
-    Then Templates from page 4 are shown
+    Then Records from page 4 are shown

 Feature: Templates long names tooltips

    As a user I want to be able to read all the info from columns
+    @templatesPage
    Scenario: Should display a tooltip with whole text when it is to long to be shown in column
     Given Templates site is opened
     When User moves mouse to a column with short text Then Tooltip with all text is shown

+Feature: Projects long names tooltips

+   As a user I want to be able to read all the info from columns
+    @projectsPage
+   Scenario: Should display a tooltip with whole text when it is to long to be shown in column
+    Given Projects site is opened
+    When User moves mouse to a column with short text Then Tooltip with all text is shown

 Feature: Templates selection

    As a user I want to be able to select and deselect one/ multiple / all templates
+    @templatesPage
    Scenario: Should be able to select and deselect templates
     Given Templates site is opened
     When User selects template 99